bluebanquise/bluebanquise/resources/documentation/monitoring/grafana.rst

 .. image:: /monitoring/capture/grafana/Captureshow.PNG
    :width: 30 %

-first, go to the top right corner of Grafana:
+Go to the top right corner of Grafana:

 .. image:: /monitoring/capture/grafana/variable.PNG
    :width: 30 %

-go to variable:
+Go to variable:

 .. image:: /monitoring/capture/grafana/Variable1.PNG
    :width: 20 %

-Then, enter a query to get the results you want to transform as a variable.
+Enter a query to get the results you want to transform as a variable.
 For example:

 .. image:: /monitoring/capture/grafana/variable2.PNG